azist/azos/src/Azos.Sky/Fabric/readme.md

 can dynamically scale up or down.
 Fibers are akin to OS's processes - they represent some unit of logical execution, such as system or business flows (processes) which can run for hours, days, years or even indefinitely.
-Just like an OS process, a `Fiber` has start parameters, private execution state (aka `FiberMemory`) exit code, and exit result objects.
+Just like an OS process, fibers have start parameters, private execution state (aka `FiberMemory`) exit code, and exit result objects.

-> Fibers execute code in two ways:
+Fibers execute code in two ways:
-> a. periodically execute their next scheduled time slices - upon execution, each slice returns when
-     the next execution should take place (which can be ASAP or in a very distant future/never)
+1. **Periodically execute** - their next scheduled time slices - upon execution, each slice returns when the next execution should take place, which can be ASAP or in a future(possibly distant) or never again
-> b. react to signals - a form of close to real-time RPC returning a signal response
+b. **React to Signals** - a form of close to real-time RPC returning a signal response

-Fibers implement **cooperative multitasking paradigm** - they execute time slices, yielding control back to the fiber runtime system ASAP (by design).
+Fabric implements **cooperative multitasking paradigm** using fibers - they execute time slices, deterministically yielding control back to the Fabric fiber runtime system ASAP (by design).
 These running time slices are also called "steps" of execution.
 The Fabric system **saves fiber's transitive/private state** (called `FiberMemory`) into persisted storage upon each slice execution.

+> This is somewhat similar to a concept of co-routines or `yield return` or `await` in C#, creating a `cutpoint`
+> in code.
+The difference is that Fabric fibers can execute in clusters of processor nodes and they survive
+> process restarts, their memory is version-upgradeable as the system design changes (e.g. add/remove data fields).

+The system uses various techniques to optimize and ensure the timely (as scheduled) invocation of fiber slice methods, however the following should be taken into consideration
+1. Fabric by design does NOT guarantee execution of fibers just on time, hence it is NOT designed for real-time/time sensitive processing
+2. Fabric scheduler executes "the most rdue" fibers first, effectively creating a queue
+3. If the system gets inundated with too many pending fibers while having too few processor nodes the latency would increase
+4. Fabric provides per-fiber average and instant latency measurements
+5. Since Fabric relies on cooperative multitasking, a rogue fiber implementation may not yield control back to processor for a significant amount of time (10s of seconds).
+This is bad design as it creates coarsely-grained slices which impede performance.
+The Fabric tries to time-out such slice tasks and may even abort a fiber for policy violation

-> Fabric system is not designed for real-time (e.g. media stream) data processing, but instead is geared
+> Important: Fabric system is **not designed for real-time** (e.g. media stream) data processing, but instead is geared
-> towards long-running batch/supervisor processes which control eventual execution of complex business flows
+> towards long-running batch/supervisor processes which control eventual execution of complex business flows.
+> Depending on Fabric cluster load, you need to expect multi-second latency deviation in fiber scheduled execution on
+> average

 ## Use Cases
 The Fabric was built with the following use cases in mind: